 Tip – Some of the stairs are quite steep!
 So if you have mobility issues or vertigo, it might be best to skip climbing up Wat Arun.

-For more information on Wat Arun temple, you can check out this website although it looks a bit out of date – when we were there, tickets were 50 THB per person.
+For more information on Wat Arun temple, you can check out their website although it looks a bit out of date – when we were there, tickets were 50 THB per person.

 You can now get the boat back to Tha Tien.
 There are also boats that can take you further up the east bank of Chao Phraya River if you want to have a longer boat ride.
 Ticket prices start from about 15 THB per person.